 200 Years of Naval History Comes Life in New Orleans

-New Orleans will serve as the inaugural city in a three-year national celebration commemorating the War of 1812 and the Star-Spangled Banner.
-The 2012 celebration will take place April 17 – 23, 2012, featuring a colorful spectacle of ships spreading on the East Bank of the Mississippi River from Erato Street to Upper Poland Avenue.
-Additionally, the Navy’s famed Blue Angels will perform a memorable air show as part of the week’s festivities.
+In 2012, New Orleans served as the inaugural city in a three-year national celebration commemorating the War of 1812 and the Star-Spangled Banner, and this spring, the U.S. Navy will return to close the celebration out along the banks of the Mississippi River.
+From April 23-29, 2015, a colorful spectacle of ships will on the East Bank of the Mississippi River from Thalia Street to Esplanade Avenue.

-In each of the port cities, beginning with New Orleans, ships will be open for public visiting, and citizens will have the opportunity to interact with sailors from around the world.
-In addition to the Navy fleet and tall ships lining the Port, and the Blue Angels air show, activities will include official visits among regional dignitaries and Navy leadership, visiting sailors engaged in friendly sporting competitions, a seafood cook-off, and regional outreach and community service projects by visiting sailors.
+The visiting ships will be open for public visiting, and citizens will have the opportunity to interact with sailors from around the world.
+In addition to the Navy fleet lining the Port, activities will include official visits among regional dignitaries and Navy leadership, visiting sailors engaged in friendly sporting competitions, a seafood cook-off, and regional outreach and community service projects by visiting sailors.

 “From 2012 to 2015, the United States Navy and its partners, including Operation Sail, Inc., will commemorate the War of 1812 and the writing of our national anthem, the Star- Spangled banner,” U.S. Secretary of the Navy Ray Mabus said.
 “It is remarkable that 200 years ago, one of the first wars in our country’s history was fought against nations who have become our closest allies.”